1997 J.League

-The 1997 season was the fifth season of the J-League.
-The league began in March and ended in November.
+The 1997 J.League season was the fifth season of the J.League.
+The league began in April 12 and ended in December 13.

-For this year, the division was contested by 17 teams.
+For this year, the league was contested by 17 teams.
 Kashima Antlers won the 1st stage and Júbilo Iwata won the 2nd stage.
 Júbilo won the J.League title after winning both matches in the Suntory Championship.

+Clubs

+The following seventeen clubs participated in J.League during the 1997 season.
+Of these clubs, Vissel Kobe was the only newly promoted team from Japan Football League.